-I have built a controller for my Vixen Great Polaris mount using the OnStep go-to telescope controller developed by Howard Dutton.
+I have built a controller for my Vixen Great Polaris mount using the OnStep go-to telescope controller.
 I used an Arduino Mega 2560 as the main controller board, a pair of LV8729 stepper motor driver, and an HC-05 bluetooth module (which connects to the OnStep Android app).

-I also built a ESP32 Smart Hand Controller (SHC) developed by Charles Lemaire, Howard Dutton, and other contributors, which was derived from TeenAstro .
-I used an ESP32 module, an OLED display, and a button array for the SHC that connects to the same serial communication lines (Rx and TX pins) used by the HC-05 bluetooth module (I use a toggle switch to select between the HC-05 Bluetooth module for the Android controller and the Smart Hand Controller with ESP32 module) .
+I also built a Smart Hand Controller (SHC) using an ESP32 module, an OLED display, and a button array.
+The SHC connects to the same serial communication lines (Rx and TX pins) used by the HC-05 bluetooth module.
+I use a toggle switch to select between the HC-05 Bluetooth module for the Android controller and the Smart Hand Controller with ESP32 module.

 I used a pair of 200-step-per-revolution stepper motors paired with 60-teeth and 16-teeth pulley and belt drive system to motorize the Vixen Great Polaris mount with 144:1 worm drive.
 In this configuration, the total steps are 200 steps * 60/16 reduction * 144/1 teeth worm drive = 108,000 steps per 360 degrees at full stepping.
-Actual testing showed that accurate tracking is possible at 1/64 microsteps (60 second unguided exposures at 900 mm focal length) .
-This brings the total steps per revolution to 6, 912, 000 per 360 degrees, or 19,200 per degree (you need to configure this in the OnStep code).
+Actual testing showed that accurate tracking is possible even at just 1/64 microsteps (as evident in a 60 second unguided exposures at 900 mm focal length).
+This brings the total steps per revolution to 6, 912, 000 per 360 degrees, or 19,200 per degree.
+You need to configure these values in the OnStep code.

 The OnStep telescope controller can be connected to NINA to enable automatic slewing to targets and use plate-solving to validate and refine its pointing accuracy.
 It also connects with Stellarium to display real-time the telescope’s current position.